-The Department of Social Work, Psychology and Counseling constitutes the Behavioral Sciences Component of the College.
-The Department offers baccalaureate degrees in the disciplines of psychology and social work.
-Collectively, the programs support students in developing the knowledge, skills and competencies to be responsive to the varied health and mental health needs of individuals, couples, families and communities throughout our region, our state and national and international contexts.
+The Department of Social Work, and the Department of Psychology and Counseling constitute the Behavioral Sciences Component of the College.
+The Departments offer baccalaureate degrees in the disciplines of psychology and social work.
+The departments support students in developing the knowledge, skills and competencies to be responsive to the varied health and mental health needs of individuals, couples, families and communities throughout our region, our state and national and international contexts.